From generalized permutahedra to Grothendieck polynomials via flow polytopes: Newton polytopes of Schubert and Grothendieck polynomials

 Define the reduced right-degree polynomial $\widetilde{R}_G$ as follows: If $\{v_{i_1},\ldots v_{i_k} \}$ are the vertices of $G$ with positive outdegree, then $R_G$ is a polynomial in $t_{i_1},\ldots, t_{i_{k}}$.
 Obtain $\widetilde{R}_G$ by relabeling the variables $t_{i_{m}}$ by $t_m$ for each $m$.
 Note that $R_G^0$ (resp. $\widetilde{R^0_G}$) is the top homogeneous component of $R_G$ (resp. $\widetilde{R}_G$), and is given by

 \end{definition}

-The following statement collects the right-degree analogues of Theorem \ref{newtonofldpolynomial} and Theorem \ref{ldhomogeneouspiecesnewton} from the previous section. \begin{theorem} Let $G$ be a graph on $[n+1]$.
-Then, $R_G(\bm{t})$ has polytopal support, and the Newton polytope of each homogeneous component $R_G^k$ is a generalized permutahedron.
-Additionally, if $G$ is an acyclic graph, then $R_G^0(\bm{t})$ is the integer-point transform of its Newton polytope. \end{theorem}
+The following statement collects the right-degree analogues of Corollary \ref{cor:LGSNP} and Theorem \ref{ldhomogeneouspiecesnewton} from the previous section. \begin{theorem} Let $G$ be a graph on $[n+1]$.
+Then, $R_G(\bm{t})$ has SNP, and the Newton polytope of each homogeneous component $R_G^k$ is a generalized permutahedron.
+Additionally, if $G$ is a tree, then $R_G^0(\bm{t})$ equals the integer point transform of its Newton polytope. \end{theorem}